-The West Des Moines Nutrition Dept participates in United States Department of Agriculture (USDA) Child Nutrition Programs.
+The West Des Moines Nutrition Department participates in United States Department of Agriculture (USDA) Child Nutrition Programs.
 Our meals and snacks must meet the standards set forth by the USDA.

 Offered daily 30 minutes prior to the bell.

 Pricing—To qualify for the breakfast meal price, the meal must contain at least a ½ cup of fruit or vegetable and at least two other food items.
 Some menu offerings may count as more than one food item.
 For example, a breakfast sandwich counts as two items because it contains grains and meat.
 If the selections do not meet these requirements, all choices will be charged at the ala carte pricing.

 - Elementary: $1.80

 - Free/Reduced: .30 cents for reduced students and FREE if you qualify for free/reduced priced meals.

 - Minimum of three entrée choices are available to choose from:

 - cold breakfast consisting of cereal and toast;